 Symptom Action Black screen instead of DVD video Restart the DVD player program.
 Close any open files, shut down Windows, and restart your computer.
 If you need technical assistance, see "Chapter 7.
-IBM HelpWare support and services," on page 71.
+Getting information, help, and service" on page 71.
 DVD movie will not play.
 Make sure that the disc surface is clean and not scratched.
 Check the disc or package for regional coding.
 You might need to purchase a disc with coding for the region for which your DVD-ROM drive was manufactured.
 If you need technical assistance, see "Chapter 7.
-IBM HelpWare support and services," on page 71.
+Getting information, help, and service" on page 71.
 No audio or intermittent audio while playing DVD movie Check the volume control settings in Windows and on your speakers.
 Make sure that the disc surface is clean and not scratched.
 Check all cable connections to and from the speakers.
 Use the DVD menu for the video to select a different audio track.
 If you need technical assistance, see "Chapter 7.
-IBM HelpWare support and services," on page 71.
+Getting information, help, and service" on page 71.
 Playback is very slow or choppy.
 Disable any background programs, such as antivirus or desktop themes.
 Ensure that video resolution is set to less than 1152 x 864.
 Make sure that the DMA check box is selected in Device Manager for the DVD-ROM drive.
 If you need technical assistance, see "Chapter 7.
-IBM HelpWare support and services," on page 71.
+Getting information, help, and service" on page 71.
 Invalid disc or no disc found message Ensure that a DVD disc is in the drive with the label side of the disc facing up.
 Ensure that video resolution is set to less than 1152 x 864.
 On a computer with a CD-ROM as well as a DVD-ROM drive, make sure that the DVD is in the drive labeled DVD.
 If you need technical assistance, see "Chapter 7.
-IBM HelpWare support and services," on page 71.
+Getting information, help, and service" on page 71.